daka1510/watson-workshop-gi/index.md

 2. [Connect the Watson AI Services to the Node-RED App](./connect-watson-services)
 3. Follow steps 5, 6, 7 from the [IBM Developer](https://developer.ibm.com/) tutorial
    - [Build a spoken universal translator using Node-RED and Watson AI services](https://developer.ibm.com/technologies/artificial-intelligence/tutorials/build-universal-translator-nodered-watson-ai-services/)
+   - feel free to update the language settings such that your translator translates from "German" to the language of your choice

+Special thanks to [John Walicki](https://developer.ibm.com/technologies/artificial-intelligence/tutorials/build-universal-translator-nodered-watson-ai-services/) who originally published the [tutorial](https://developer.ibm.com/technologies/artificial-intelligence/tutorials/build-universal-translator-nodered-watson-ai-services/) we used as a basis.